givenvessel/Host3r/README.md

 ##Recommended Python Version:

 The recommended python version to use is 2.7.x on any platform.
-Other python versions maybe not be **supported** at the moment.
+Other python versions may not be **supported** at the moment.

 ##Dependencies: